ped7g/z88dk/src/z80asm/doc/z80asm-future.md

 ----

 [(top)](#top) [(keywords)](#keywords) [(index)](#index)
-<a id=5_3_11></a>
+<a id=5_3_10></a>

-#### 5.3.11. -r\<hex-address\> : Re-define the ORG relocation address
+#### 5.3.10. -r\<hex-address\> : Re-define the ORG relocation address

 During the linking phase of the assembler the  [ORG](#10_25)  address that defines the position in memory where the code is to be loaded and executed, is fetched from the first object module file.
-You can override this by specifying an explicit address origin by entering the  [-r](#5_3_11)  option followed by an address in hexadecimal notation at the command line, e.g.:
+You can override this by specifying an explicit address origin by entering the  [-r](#5_3_10)  option followed by an address in hexadecimal notation at the command line, e.g.:

-    z80asm  [-b](#5_3_7)  -r4000 file.asm
+    z80asm  [-b](#5_3_6)  -r4000 file.asm

-which specifies that your code is to be relocated for address 4000h (16384) onwards.
+which specifies that your code is to be relocated for address 4000h (16384) onward.

-Using the  [-r](#5_3_11)  option supersedes a defined  [ORG](#10_25)  in the object file.
+Using the  [-r](#5_3_10)  option supersedes a defined  [ORG](#10_25)  in the object file.
 You could for example have defined the  [ORG](#10_25)  to 8000h (32768) in your first source file, then compiled the project.
 This would have generated machine code for memory location 8000h (segment 2 in the Cambridge  [Z88](#5_6) ).
-Since the object files are generated it is easy to link them again with another  [ORG](#10_25)  address by just using the  [-r](#5_3_11)  option.
+Since the object files are generated it is easy to link them again with another  [ORG](#10_25)  address by just using the  [-r](#5_3_10)  option.
 The linking process does not alter the information in object files - they are only read.
 The same project could then easily be re-linked to another address, e.g.

-    z80asm  [-b](#5_3_7)  -r2000 file.asm
+    z80asm  [-b](#5_3_6)  -r2000 file.asm

 ----

 [(top)](#top) [(keywords)](#keywords) [(index)](#index)
-<a id=5_3_12></a>
+<a id=5_3_11></a>

-#### 5.3.12. -R : Generate address independent code
+#### 5.3.11. -R : Generate address independent code

 The  [Z80](#7)  processor instruction set allows only relative jumps in maximum +/- 128 bytes using the JR and DJNZ instructions.
 Further, there is no program counter relative call-to-subroutine or jump-to-subroutine instruction.
 If you want a program to be address-independent no absolute address references may be used in jump or call instructions.
 If you want to program  [Z80](#7)  address independent code you can only write small routines using the JR and DJNZ instructions.
 With a restricted interval of 128 bytes you can imagine the size of those routines!
-Programming of large applications using address independency is simply impossible on the  [Z80](#7)  processor with the basic instruction set available.
+Programming of large applications using address Independence is simply impossible on the  [Z80](#7)  processor with the basic instruction set available.
 You can only define a fixed address origin ( [ORG](#10_25) ) for your machine code to be loaded and executed from.
-However, there is one solution: before the code is executed an automatical address-relocation is performed to the current position in memory.
+However, there is one solution: before the code is executed an automatic address-relocation is performed to the current position in memory.
 This is done only once.
 The penalty is that the program fills more space in memory.
 This is unavoidable since information must be available to define where the address relocation has to be performed in the program.
 Further, a small routine must be included with the program to read the relocation information and patch it into the specified locations of the program.
 It is impossible to determine the extra size generated with a relocation table.
 We assume an extra size of 3 - 3.5K for a typical 16K application program.

-You can generate address independent code using the  [-R](#5_3_12)  option accompanied with the  [-a](#5_3_8)  or  [-b](#5_3_7)  option.
+You can generate address independent code using the  [-R](#5_3_11)  option accompanied with the  [-a](#5_3_7)  or  [-b](#5_3_6)  option.
 There is no other requirements.
 The relocatable code may be useful for programmers using the Cambridge  [Z88](#5_6)  who want to use machine code in the BBC BASIC application environment.
 This can easily be interfaced with the DIM statement to allocate memory for the machine code program, and issue a  [CALL](#10_2)  or USR() to execute the machine code.

-Please note that the linking process with the  [-R](#5_3_12)  option addresses your code from 0 onwards.
+Please note that the linking process with the  [-R](#5_3_11)  option addresses your code from 0 onward.
 This is necessary when the runtime relocation is performed by the relocator (just before your program is executed).
 This can be examined by loading the address map file into a text editor.

 The principle of relocation is in fact a self-modifying program.
 You cannot relocate a program that has been blown into an EPROM (cannot be modified).
 You may only execute relocatable programs in dynamic memory (RAM).